 Members of the council have direct control over the council's financial and operating policies.
-The total of members' allowances paid in 2019/20 is shown in note 11 on page 46.
-No member or officer has declared an interest with any outside commercial organisation.
-Several members serve officially on bodies that receive major grants from the council.
+The total of members' allowances paid in 2020/21 is shown in note 11 on page 46.
+Members complete an annual declaration to report any business interests on an annual basis.
+Only one Member has declared an interest where control and influence may be exercised within an outside commercial organisation in which the Council has transacted in 2020/21.